leesjensen/masteryls/README.md

 ### Markdown support

 There are lots of markdown libraries out there such as `marked`, `react-markdown`, and `remark`.
-However, none of them directly supported GitHub markdown which is what I want to target.
-So instead I am going to use the GitHub API for rendering markdown.
-This involves the following process.

-1. Download the target markdown.
-1. Render the markdown to HTML using the GitHub API.
-1. Adding mermaid support had to be done manual.
+I went with react markdown and various remark plugins.

 ### Added Tailwind for style